MatthiasWM/IotaSlicer/README.md

 printing with multiple extruders and mixing extruders, and DXF files for creating stacked models with laser cutters.

+Iota will be an easy-to-use system for the colorful future of 3D printing.

 First ever color printout (XYZPrinting DaVinci Duo, dual extruders)
 ![picture alt](html/first_color_print.jpg "First ever color printout")